September

 -

 You will need to submit transcripts from all postsecondary institutions you have attended.
-You may upload unofficial transcripts to the online application for the purposes of application review, but official transcripts are required upon admission.
+You may upload unofficial transcripts to the online application for the purposes of application review, but official transcripts are required upon enrolment.

 -